Assessing student achievement

 - Any differences in academic judgement between individual markers can be acknowledged and addressed

 Moderation processes help achieve consistency in marking within cohorts and across time.
-To support markers to be consistent, Unit Chairs should ensure that for every task that requires academic judgment, markers are provided with, at a minimum:
+To support markers to be consistent, Unit Chairs should ensure that for every task that requires does not have an objective answer, markers are provided with, at a minimum:

 - Interpretive marking and feedback guidelines